ThiagoBarbosa05/replit-app/replit.md

 ## Recent Changes

+### Page-Based Architecture Implementation (July 19, 2025)
+- ✓ Transformed tab-based dashboard into separate React pages for better code organization
+- ✓ Created dedicated page components: DashboardOverview, ClientsPage, ProductsPage, ConsignmentsPage, InventoryPage, ReportsPage, UsersPage
+- ✓ Implemented new MainLayout component with responsive design and mobile navigation
+- ✓ Updated App.tsx with proper routing using Wouter for seamless navigation
+- ✓ Refactored Sidebar component to use Link navigation instead of state-based tab switching
+- ✓ Updated Header component to accept title and description props directly
+- ✓ Maintained all existing functionality while improving code readability and maintainability
+- ✓ Each page is now self-contained with its own state management and data fetching
+- ✓ Preserved responsive design patterns and mobile-first approach across all pages

 ### Server-Side Search and Filter Implementation (July 18, 2025)
 - ✓ Implemented server-side search and filtering for clients using PostgreSQL
 - ✓ Added search functionality that works on client name, CNPJ, and contact name